The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

 Property taxes are calculated as a percentage of the value of the property.
 The value of a property or “assessed value” is determined by a not-for-profit organization called the Property Valuation Services Corporation (PVSC).

-Assessments are determined by market value, which varies by community and type of home.
-Tax rates are set by the city, looking at services provided (e.g.,fire, police, schools, sidewalks, transit), along with mandatory contributions for services such as education and corrections.
+Assessments are based on market value, which varies by community and type of home.
+The municipality sets tax rates, taking into account services provided (for example, fire, police, schools, sidewalks, transit) and mandatory contributions for services such as education and corrections.

 Are property tax calculations based on the value of the house or the property (land)?

-Property taxes are based on the market value, or the price a willing seller would receive from a willing buyer for the property.
-Any houses or buildings that are on a property affect its value.
-For example, a property with a house will usually have greater value than a property with no house.
+Property taxes are based on the market value of the property.
+The market value is the price a willing buyer would pay a willing seller for the property.
+Any houses or buildings on a property affect its value.
+For example, a property with a house will usually have greater value than a property without a house.

 I disagree with the assessed value of my property.
 What can I do?